zephyris/tryptag/README.md

 ```
 gene_ids = ["Tb927.7.1920", "Tb927.1.2670", "Tb927.11.1150"]
 termini = ["n", "c"]
-for gene_id in gene_id:
+for gene_id in gene_ids:
     if gene_id in tryptag.gene_list:
         for terminus in termini:
             if terminus in tryptag.gene_list[gene_id]:
-                fetch_data(gene_id, terminus)
+                tryptag.fetch_data(gene_id, terminus)
 ```

-Look through the data cache directory and you will find your desired microscopy data, in one subdirectory per tagging plate and named by gene id and tagging terminus.
+Look through the data cache directory and you will find the microscopy data, in one subdirectory per tagging plate and named by gene id and tagging terminus.

 ### Image analysis

 The primary intended use of the `tryptag` module is for easy access of specific field of view and cell images for automated image analysis.
 See quickstart.

+Microscopy data is in three image channels and two thresholded images:

+Image channels:

+1. Phase contrast (transmitted light, overall cell morphology) uint16
+2. mNG fluorescence (green fluorescence, from the tagged protein) uint32
+3. DNA stain fluorescence (blue fluorescence, using Hoechst 33342) uint16

+Thresholded images:

+1. Thresholded phase contrast (cells) uint8, 255 = object
+2. Thresholded DNA stain (nuclei and kinetoplasts - mitochondrial DNA organelles) uint8, 255 = object

+`open_field` and `open_cell` both return an array of images in this order.

 ### General tips

 Make sure you have enough free disk space to download, decompress and cache the image data.
 This is ~40 Gb for a single plate and up to ~8 Tb for the entire dataset.
 The default cache location is `_tryptag_data` within the current working directory.
-You can change this to any directory you wish, we recommend a scratch drive with sufficient space:
+You can change this to a relative or absolute path to any directory you wish - we recommend a scratch drive with sufficient space.
+Make sure this is set at the start of every script:

 Linux/Mac:
 ```